glasser/vote.davidglasser.net/content/post/201806-candidates.md

 This is essentially a public-schools-and-teachers vs charter-schools election.
-(Admittedly, Tuck claims to want to outlaw for-profit charter schools, though who knows if this would actually be a priority, and it's not under the control of this position anyway.)
+(Admittedly, Tuck claims to want to outlaw for-profit charter schools, though who knows if this would actually be a priority, and it's not under the control of this position anyway.
+I have heard positive things about Tuck from people whose opinions I respect, but even those folks also really like Thurmond.)
 I am pretty firmly in the public education camp and am excited to vote for Thurmond.
 Maybe once Ida is actually in public school my optimistic opinion of public school teachers may lower, but I'll cross that bridge when I come to it.

-## Alameda County Superintendent of Schools: L. Karen Monroe?
+## Alameda County Superintendent of Schools: L. Karen Monroe

 Incumbent running unopposed.
 Can't find anything bad about her.

-## Alameda County Board of Education, Area 1: Joaquin Rivera?
+## Alameda County Board of Education, Area 1: Joaquin Rivera

 Incumbent running against somebody who failed to impress me [two years ago]({{< relref "201611-candidates.md" >}}).
 Can't find anything bad about him.

-## Alameda County Assessor: Phong La?
+## Alameda County Assessor: Phong La

 The assessor's office calculates the value of a property (only when it is sold or significantly upgraded, thanks to Prop 13) and thus its property tax.
 The